This web-page is designed for landscape viewing. Utilice el traductor de Google para cambiar esta página web del inglés a cualquier otro idioma.

 We present information from public domain documents that are almost two hundred years old.
 This vitally important information is presented in Bold Black Text.

-Rejected, confused, and almost defeated, the events of the past few weeks have not been kind to Matthias, Ann, Benjamin, or Sojourner-Truth.
-Their world has been invaded and nearly destroyed from the pressures of immorality, and the fear of religious confusion.
-In this moment of dark despair, life must continue; however, circumstances can on times turn from desperation into destruction!
+Rejected, confused, and almost defeated, the past few weeks’ events have not been kind to Matthias, Ann, Benjamin, or Sojourner-Truth.
+Their world has been invaded and nearly destroyed from the pressures of immorality and the fear of religious confusion.
+In this moment of dark despair, life must continue; however, circumstances can, on times, turn from desperation into destruction!

 In the newspapers, we find what I like to call the coffee story.
 Within the American Advocate, we read the quote.
 ‘Upon the morning of that day, Matthias partook of, but very little breakfast and secretly tasted the coffee saying as the excuse, that he was unwell.
 Immediately after breakfast, Mr. Folger, his wife, and the children were taken violently sick.
 Mr. Folger did not suspect the cause of the sickness until after the villain had left the city; when upon examination, he learned that the black woman (Sojourner-Truth) who had done the cooking for the family, had also abstained from the use of the coffee upon that morning, and from other circumstances, he became confirmed that the woman (Sojourner-Truth) was bribed by Matthias to poison the family.’
 (Ref: 254.)
 Most Americans enjoy a good cup of coffee in the morning, just as most British people enjoy a good cup of tea at any time of the day.
 So how can a drink of coffee develop into allegations of attempted murder?

 In our previous chapter, you will remember that Matthias, in a fit of rage, stamped his feet and pronounced damnation, and a curse on Ann, the rejected mother of the house.
-Surprisingly with each passing hour, Ann is growing in confidence as she has not died, nor is she showing any signs of ill health!
-Turning to the words of Mr. Stone, we find the story continuing to unfold we read, quote.
+Surprisingly, Ann is growing in confidence with each passing hour as she has not died, nor is she showing any signs of ill health!
+Turning to Mr. Stone’s words, we find the story continuing to unfold we read, quote.
 ‘But finding that she outlived one curse, she felt encouraged to urge her husband, when he came home in the evening, to be more prompt in effecting the dismissal of Matthias.
 And on the following morning, she proposed that he should leave her upstairs and say to Matthias distinctly that he should have no more opportunity of preaching to her and insist upon his leaving that day.
 This was done, and he (Matthias) promised to go but requested that the family might dine together once more.
 Mr. Folger took Mrs. Folger’s breakfast up to her room, and she drank freely of the coffee.’
 (Ref: C214.)